Understanding charAt(index) in JavaScript: A Guide

 Index Out of Range: If an index beyond the string length is specified,

-, but this approach does not handle out-of-range indexes safely (it returnsundefined
+[]): You can also access characters usingstring[index], but this approach does not handle out-of-range indexes safely (it returnsundefinedinstead).

 console.log(str[0]); // Output: "H"